The pristine rainforest of Tasmania's Tarkine | Peter Walton

 Tasmania has the cleanest air in the world, monitored by the Cape Grim Baseline Air Pollution Station.
 The lack of pollution is due to the position of Tasmania in the Southern Ocean, far from other land masses.
 The Cape Grim station is located in the path of the Roaring Forties, which are strong westerly winds that carry pollution-free air thousands of kilometres across the Southern Ocean.

 Tasmania was first “discovered” on November 24, 1642, by Abel Tasman

 Although Aboriginal people have lived in Tasmania for at least 35,000 years, Abel Tasman, a Dutch explorer, was the first European to “discover” Tasmania.
 He named it Anthoonij Van Diesmenslandt or “Anthony Van Diemen's Land” after the sponsor of the exploration, Anthony Van Diemen (who also the governor-general of Dutch East Indies currently known as Indonesia).
 Despite the official name of Van Diemen's Land, usage of the alternative 'Tasmania' gradually grew, and on January 1, 1856, it was officially renamed Tasmania.
 Tasmania is known to the Aboriginal people as 'Trowunna', 'Trowenna' or 'Loetrouwitter'

 Over 20% of Tasmania is Tasmanian Wilderness World Heritage Area

-At least one fifth of Tasmania is world heritage area.
+At least one-fifth of Tasmania is a World Heritage Area.
 The area which covers 1.58 million hectares includes national parks, marine, and forests reserves.
-This means that 20% of the land is World Heritage Area, which extends far south of Tasmania to the Cradle Mountain in North West, and many of the remote destinations that are untouched and unspoilt are only accessible by foot!
+This means that 20% of the land is a World Heritage Area, which extends far south of Tasmania to the Cradle Mountain in North West, and many of the remote destinations that are untouched and unspoilt are only accessible by foot!

 Hobart is the second driest capital city in Australia